The Research Committee is a sub-committee of the Academic Board and will report to Academic Board at least annually.

-(a) developing the LSE PhD and considering its place within the School’s overall research strategy and the infrastructure for interdisciplinary research and the promotion of equality, diversity and inclusion;
+(a) developing the LSE PhD and considering its place within the School’s overall research strategy, the infrastructure for interdisciplinary research and the promotion of equality, diversity and inclusion;

 (b) overseeing the PhD Academy’s approach to skills training for research degree students, including the Doctoral Training Partnership;

 (c) developing the School’s strategic approach to PhD studentships including in response to Research Council initiatives – this may include submitting bids to the Research Councils and monitoring Research Council funded programmes if the bids are successful;